hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 ## Learning objectives
 * Explain the goals of this workshop
-* Understand the dataset being used for the workshop
+* Describe the dataset being used for the workshop

 # Introduction to the dataset